ejboettcher/ScienceSat_MommyStyle/lessons/IceCream.md

-# Ice Cream in a Bag
+# Dry Ice Ice Cream:

-Ice cream in a bag is a quick easy way to make Ice Cream, get some exercise and learn a little food science.
+Dry ice ice cream is a quick easy way to make Ice Cream. and learn a little food science.
+Bonus, the ice cream can become carbonated with this method too.

-Did you know that: *Air makes up anywhere from 30% to 50% of the total volume of ice cream.*  Guess that is why you can make Ice Cream Floats!
+Did you know that: *Air makes up anywhere from 30% to 50% of the total volume of ice cream.*  Guess that is why one can make Ice Cream Floats!

 ![Science Ice cream Image](/images/1450816777062.jpg)